hiperiondev/SM1vm/README.md

 It is also possible to build the VM as a library to be used in other projects.
 As an example see: <https://github.com/hiperiondev/SM1vm-Gambas3>

-Also have a very simple disassembler (SM1_disassembler.h)
+Also have a very simple assembler and disassembler.

 Many functionalities are defined at the time of compilation, allowing to size the machine according to its use as well as the debug (not necessary in the final implementation).